-Please note that when trigger mode is set at 4T, the grid cutting mode is not available.
+Please note that when trigger mode is set at 4T, both Gouging mode and Grid cutting mode are unavailable.

 At plate cutting mode and when trigger mode is 2T, the arc will go out when the torch moves away from the work piece during cutting operations.
 Press the trigger again to restart the pilot arc.